wombleton/gitlaw-nz/acts/T/Takeovers Act 1993.md

     (2) The person must not, for the period of 5 years after the conviction or making of the order (without the leave of the court) be a director or promoter of, or in any way (whether directly or indirectly) be concerned or take part in the management of, an incorporated or unincorporated body (other than an overseas company, or an incorporated or unincorporated body, that does not carry on business in New Zealand).

-    (3) An individual who acts in contravention of this section commits an offence and is liable, on conviction on indictment to imprisonment for a term not exceeding 3 years or to a fine not exceeding $100,000, or to both.
+    (3) An individual who acts in contravention of this section commits an offence and is liable, on conviction to imprisonment for a term not exceeding 3 years or to a fine not exceeding $100,000, or to both.

-    Section 44J: inserted, on 25 October 2006, by [section 24][287] of the Takeovers Amendment Act 2006 (2006 No 48).
+    Section 44J: inserted, on 25 October 2006, by [section 24][291] of the Takeovers Amendment Act 2006 (2006 No 48).

+    Section 44J(3): amended, on 1 July 2013, by [section 413][251] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 44K General provisions for bans and banning orders